pupil-labs/pupil-docs/src/cloud/enrichments/README.md

   </v-img>
 </div>

 The Reference Image Mapper enrichment enables you to map gaze to a reference image of an object of interest.
 A heatmap of gaze data mapped onto the reference image can be generated within the enrichment in Pupil Cloud.
-Mapped gaze can further be downloaded as CSV-files (see below).
+Mapped gaze can further be downloaded as CSV files (see below).

 This enrichment is still a **beta feature**.
 Let us know if you have any [feedback](mailto:info+cloud@pupil-labs.com)!

 ### Setup
-In addition to the reference image itself, calculating this enrichment also requieres to specify a "scanning video".
-In this video you must record your object(s) for 1-2 minutes fulfilling the following cirteria:
+In addition to the reference image itself, calculating this enrichment also requires specifying a "scanning video".
+In this video you must record your object(s) for 1-2 minutes fulfilling the following criteria:
-- Make the recording while holding the Pupil Invisible glasses in your hand rather than wearing on your head.
+- Make the recording while holding the Pupil Invisible glasses in your hand rather than wearing it on your head.
 - Record the object of interest from all possible angles and from all distances a subject may look at it.
 - Move the glasses slowly while recording this video to avoid motion blur.